pester/Pester/README.md

 ### Tags

-#### Tags on everyting
+#### Tags on everything

 The tag parameter is now available on `Describe`, `Context` and `It` and it is possible to filter tags on any level.
 You can then use `-Tag` and `-ExcludeTag` to run just the tests that you want.

 Here you can see an example of a test suite that has acceptance tests and unit tests, and some of the tests are slow, some are flaky, and some only work on Linux.
-Pester5 makes runnin all reliable acceptance tests, that can run on Windows is as simple as:
+Pester5 makes running all reliable acceptance tests, that can run on Windows is as simple as:

 ```powershell